Ronnie MacGilvray

 As a senior in 1951–52, MacGilvray was selected as the Haggerty Award winner, given annually since 1935–36 to the best men's college basketball player in the New York City metropolitan area.
 He was the seventh winner from St. John's in the award's short history.

 In the NBA, he played only one season.
-As a member of the Milwaukee Hawks, MacGilvray averaged 1.3 points, 1.5 rebounds and 1.9 assists per game in six games played.
+As a member of the Milwaukee Hawks, MacGilvray averaged 1.3 points, 1.5 rebounds and 1.8 assists per game in six games played.

+MacGilvray played in the Eastern Professional Basketball League (EPBL) for the Wilkes-Barre Barons during the 1954–55 season and Hazleton Pros during the 1956–57 season.
+He won an EPBL championship with the Barons in 1955.